 [Section 97XZ inserted by No. 20 of 2002 s.
 4.]

 97Y.
-Certain advertising
+Certain advertising prohibited

 A person must not advertise the availability of employment in terms that show an intention that any employment relationship is to be under an EEA and not otherwise.